Helping your partner after giving birth

 Sex after giving birth

-Your partner will let you know when she’s ready for sex after giving birth, but for the first few
+Your partner will let you know when she’s ready for sex after giving birth, but for the first few weeks she’s likely to feel quite sore down below.
+She might also feel exhausted and sleep-deprived while adjusting to the new routine, so the best thing to do is be comforting, affectionate and patient.

 Questions about feeding and nutrition?